BlueSCSI/BlueSCSI-v2/README.md

 On failure, `azulerr.txt` is written on the SD card.

 Alternatively, the board can be programmed using USB connection in DFU mode by setting DIP switch 4.
 The necessary programmer utility for Windows can be downloaded from [GD32 website](http://www.gd32mcu.com/en/download?kw=dfu&lan=en).
-On Linux and Mac [gd32-dfu-utils](https://github.com/riscv-mcu/gd32-dfu-utils) can be used.
+On Linux and MacOS, the standard 'dfu-util' can be used.
+It can be installed via your package manager under Linux.
+On MacOS, it is available through MacPorts and Brew as a package

 DIP switches
 ------------